Credit refusal interactive guide

 - Check your credit score regularly to keep track of your progress.
 You can access your Experian Credit Score with a free Experian account, and it updates every 30 days if you log in

 - Consider building up your credit history with smaller forms of credit.
-By paying off credit on time and in full, you can show companies you’re a responsible borrower.
+By paying off credit on time and in full, you can show lenders you’re a responsible borrower.
 Remember, you should only take out credit you can comfortably afford

 - Compare mortgages, loans and credit cards to find a deal that fits you.
 You can use our comparison service to search credit from across the UK market